gjerokrsteski/php-dba-cache/README.markdown

     CacheDba
     - Open a given dba database
-    - Insert a new record with a given key
+    - Insert a new record with a given key (persistently or with a given expiration time)
     - Get a record with a given key
     - Replace the value of a record with a given key
     - Delete the record with a given key